achouhan93/ClusterChat/README.md

 ### Frontend

-![Figure 1: Overview of the ClusterChat interface][clusterchat_interface] <p align="center">_Figure 1: Overview of the ClusterChat interface.
-The interface includes four main features: 1) a chat functionality panel on the top-left for asking corpus and document-level queries; 2) a metadata information panel on the bottom-left for displaying metadata information of the selected documents; 3) a central cluster visualization map showing research topics like “Cancer Treatment” and “Genetic Disorders”; 4) a faceted search panel at top for keyword search on `Title` and `Abstract` text._</p>
+![Figure 1: Overview of the ClusterChat interface][clusterchat_interface] <p align="center">_Figure 1: Overview of the web-based $\textit{ClusterChat}$ interface.
+The interface includes four main features: 1) a chat panel on the top-left for corpus and document-level question answering; 2) a metadata information panel on the bottom-left for displaying metadata information of the selected documents; 3) a central cluster visualization map showing research topics like ``Cancer Treatment” and ``Genetic Disorders”; 4) a search panel at the top to perform a lexical and semantic search on ``Abstract'' text and a lexical search on ``Title'' text._</p>

 **Folder:** `app/`

 1. **Cluster Overview:** Visualizes thematic clusters, like “Cancer Treatment,” and allows for intuitive exploration.

-2. **Faceted Search and Filtering:** Filters documents by date, keywords, and clusters, refining corpus exploration.
+2. **Search and Filtering:** Filters documents by date, keywords, semantics, and clusters, refining corpus exploration.

 3. **Question-Answering Interface:** Supports document-level and corpus-level queries, allowing users to ask both targeted and broad questions about selected clusters or the entire corpus.